sajjadsarkoobi/CombineNetworking---SwiftUI/README.md

 - Native URLsession with Publisher
 - Network Request on background thread
 - Response on main thread
-- Log Network activiy in console
+- Log Network activity in console
 - APIParams as Struct
 - Supporting GET, POST, PUT, DELETE as HTTPMethods